isu-digital/digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}
+{% include feature/nav-menu.html sections="About the collection;" %}

 ## About the collection
+Iowa Agricultural College (now Iowa State University) joined its first intercollegiate athletic conference in 1894 and currently plays in the Big 12 Conference.
+This collection contains programs sold during Iowa State football games from the 1890s to the 2010s.